martinsing/expo-drizzle-default/README.md

 });
 ```

-## Step - Setup config files
+## Step 4 - Setup config files

-These should exist in your Root Folder
+These exist in your Root Folder

 ### metro config